menu

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Hardwick / City Center neighborhood in Odenville, AL, residents most commonly identify their ethnicity or ancestry as Irish (14.4%).
-There are also a number of people of English ancestry (12.3%), and residents who report German roots (7.9%), and some of the residents are also of Mexican ancestry (2.3%), along with some Scots-Irish ancestry residents (2.2%), among others.
+In the Hardwick / City Center neighborhood in Odenville, AL, residents most commonly identify their ethnicity or ancestry as Irish (11.4%).
+There are also a number of people of English ancestry (7.7%), and residents who report German roots (7.2%), and some of the residents are also of Italian ancestry (3.0%), along with some Scots-Irish ancestry residents (2.9%), among others.

 Getting to Work

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in Hardwick / City Center neighborhood spend between 15 and 30 minutes commuting one-way to work (31.7% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in Hardwick / City Center neighborhood spend between 30 and 45 minutes commuting one-way to work (30.8% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.

 Real Estate includes: